 The Himalayan Times wrote about Junu Gurung: “Jiwan Gurung, a transgender woman called by her transgender name “Junu”…

 There is no such thing as a “transgender name.”
-It is a basic of journalism to get the facts right.
-Instead of calling Junu by the name she chose for herself, the journalist decided to use the name that was on her government-issue ID.
+It is a basic principle of journalism to get the facts right.
+Instead of calling Junu by the name she chose for herself, the journalist decided to use the name that was on her government-issued ID.

 As a mental health worker, I often see people at their most vulnerable.
 Journalists, too, get insights into other people’s lives often when those people are deeply vulnerable.
 Much of the news we consume captures people at moments of loss, grief and risk.
 We have to ask ourselves how to do no harm in these cases.
 Doing justice to vulnerability takes active thoughtfulness and an investment in learning.

-Reporters: whatever your editors tell you, do not “learn on the job”.
-With little time to study complicated issues, and little informed supervision, you rely on the people and communities they are covering to teach them.
+Reporters: whatever your editors tell you, do not “learn on the job.”
+With little time to study complicated issues, and little informed supervision, you rely on the people and communities you are covering to teach you.
 And yet, when communities do the unpaid and difficult work of teaching you, you often lack the critical skills to contextualise that information, and end up presenting distorted, half digested, or plain stereotypical and wrong views of these communities.
 You revert to defaults, and filter what you hear through dominant narratives.
-In the case of Junu, such reporting strengthened life-threatening stereotypes about the LGBTIQA+ community, and in particular transgender communities.
+In the case of Junu, such reporting strengthened life-threatening stereotypes about the LGBTIQA+ community, and in particular, transgender communities.